Grace Period Requirements for Individuals Receiving Financial Assistance

 - After the first month of non-payment, the member is identified in our system as being in the grace period.

-- You will see a notification when verifying eligibility through BlueAccessSM or Availity® that reads “Member in Grace Period – Pended Due to Non-Payment of Premium”
+- When verifying eligibility through Availity®, you will see a notification that reads “Member in Grace Period – Pended Due to Non-Payment of Premium.”

 - Our provider phone service team will inform you the member is in the grace period when you call us to verify eligibility.

 - We will send you a letter, which is generated when you file a claim.

 - We will include a notification on your remittance advice.

 In addition, it’s important to know we are also reaching out to members who are in the grace period.
 We encourage them to make premium payments and educate them on the financial risks they take by not keeping current on payments.